Alchus/scout-stuff/03-Second-Class.md

 ![Map symbols](./media/images/second-class-2a-map.jpg)

 From left to right:
-* "AT" in a white diamond: Appalalachian Trail blaze
+* "AT" in a white diamond: Appalachian Trail blaze
-* Green square: shelter that accomodates horses
+* Green square: shelter that accommodates horses
 * Same symbol in black square: shelter that does not allow horses.
 * (purple tent) Campsite for backpackers
 * Waterfall